Dwarf1er/perlfuck/README.md

 ## Overview

 The PerlFuck Compiler is a simple Perl script that translates a string of code into a series of Perl expressions.
-It is designed to be a and educational project that pushes the limits of the language.
+It is designed to be an educational project that pushes the limits of the language.

 ## Prerequisites